iainireland/jitsrc/README.md

+# OBSOLETE

+This code has been [upstreamed into mozilla-central](https://bugzilla.mozilla.org/show_bug.cgi?id=1661763).
+Further changes will be made in-tree.

 # Disclaimer

 This is hacky, poorly tested, and probably quite fragile.
 I hope it works, but I make no guarantees.